Author: Allan Musumba

 By applying, you wlll be considered for tailored support from the CAPE team to strengthen your project’s technical, financial, and impact foundations, and prepare it for investment.

-FSD Africa at ACS II
+FSD Africa at ACS 2

 It is two years since African leaders gathered in Nairobi for the first African Climate Summit.
 The resulting pledges, amounting to $26bn, were strong evidence of a real commitment to Africa-led climate solutions.
 But even more important was the summit’s assertion of African self-determination and specifically the need to mobilise Africa’s domestic private capital in the continent’s climate efforts.